Also see the fact sheet:

 Q: What are the advantages of the Shared Work Program?

-A: Essentially, the Shared Work Program provides employers with an alternative to laying off employees when they have to deal with business downturns.
-Rather that laying off a percentage of the workforce to cut costs, an employer can reduce the hours and wages of all or a particular group of employees.
-The employees whose hours and wages have been reduced can receive partial unemployment wages to supplement their lost wages.
+A: The Shared Work Program gives employers an alternative to laying off employees when they have downturns in business.
+Rather than laying off a percentage of the workforce to cut costs, an employer can reduce the hours and wages of all or a group of employees.
+The employees whose hours and wages have been reduced can receive partial unemployment benefits to supplement their lost wages.
 The Shared Work Program helps employers to avoid some of the burdens that accompany a layoff situation, and helps employees by sparing them the hardships of full unemployment.

 Q: What is the weekly amount that I will receive?